Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Wizard.md

 **Attack:** Intelligence + Level vs. MD

-**Hit:** 2d8 psychic damage, and if the target has 10 hp or fewer after the damage, it is weakened until the end of your next turn.
+**Hit:** `dice: 2d8` psychic damage, and if the target has 10 hp or fewer after the damage, it is weakened until the end of your next turn.

 3rd level spell: `dice: 4d6`damage, 20 hp or fewer.

-5th level spell: 6d8 damage, 30 hp or fewer.
+5th level spell: `dice: 6d8` damage, 30 hp or fewer.

-7th level spell: 10d6 damage, 40 hp or fewer.
+7th level spell: `dice: 10d6` damage, 40 hp or fewer.

 9th level spell: `dice: 10d12` damage, 60 hp or fewer.